savindi-wijenayaka/PythonProjectTemplate/README.md

-# GutSegNet
+# MyProjectTemplate
-This is all work done for gut wall segmentation
+The project description is here